tesselle/khroma/README.md

 More will be added in future releases ([suggestions are welcome](https://github.com/nfrerebeau/khroma/issues)).

+## Contributing

+Please note that the ‘khroma’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.

 1. Tol, Paul (2018). *Colour Schemes*.
 SRON.
 Technical Note No. SRON/EPS/TN/09-002.
 URL:
     <https://personal.sron.nl/~pault/data/colourschemes.pdf>.